Capillary/ecom-api-document/source/includes/_product.md

 ## Validate Location

-Validates the inventory of a variant product for a specific location.
+Validates whether a specific inventory of a variant product is available in a specific location.

 > Sample Request